The Villa: All In The Family

-Entrees: Entrees ranges in price from $13 for penne vodka to $26 for herb rubbed rack of lamb, which comes with garlic mashed potatoes, grilled asparagus, and a pomegranate demi-glace sauce.
+Entrees: Entrees range in price from $13 for penne vodka to $26 for herb-rubbed rack of lamb, which comes with garlic mashed potatoes, grilled asparagus, and a pomegranate demi-glace sauce.

 Desserts: All desserts are prepared fresh daily.
-There are three signature desserts you can always count on at The Villa: tiramisu, cannoli (filled upon ordering), and chocolate mousse dressed with a raspberry sauce.
+There are three signature desserts customers can always count on at The Villa: tiramisu, cannoli (filled upon ordering), and chocolate mousse dressed with a raspberry sauce.

 Kids’ Menu: All kids’ meals are just $10 and come with a soft drink.
 Choices include a personal pizza, pasta with tomato sauce, macaroni & cheese, chicken tenders and french fries, or burger sliders and french fries.